mdsol/Medidata.ZipkinTracerModule/README.md

 	zipkinScribeServerPort - the zipkin scribe/collector server port to connect to send the Spans

-	ServiceName- name of your Service that zipkin will use to label the trace
+	zipkinServiceName- name of your Service that zipkin will use to label the trace

-	spanProcessorBatchSize - how many Spans should be sent to the zipkin scribe/collector in one go.
+	zipkinSpanProcessorBatchSize - how many Spans should be sent to the zipkin scribe/collector in one go.

 	zipkinSampleRate - 1 decimal point float value between 0 and 1.  this value will determine randomly if the current request will be traced or not.